SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

           fetch = +refs/heads/*:refs/remotes/upstream/*
         ```

+#### `2/3/2/2022`

+- `@phanirithvij`
+  - There is a `"homepage_url": "https://github.com/SIMKL/Sync-Simkl-to-Plex-Chome-Extension"` field in the manifest which shows up as the extension icon right click first item.
+  - Added context menu options for opening in a new tab and focusing on an active tab

 #### Notes (`@phanirithvij`)

 - Oauth endpoints need to be handled in background.js because popup might close and we might lose the state.